-The GPSS RabbitMQ data source loads data from a RabbitMQ queue (the traditional AMQP implementation) or a RabbitMQ stream (persistent and replicated structure available in RabbitMQ version 3.9 and later) into VMware Greenplum.
+The GPSS RabbitMQ data source loads data from a RabbitMQ queue (the traditional AMQP implementation) or a RabbitMQ stream (persistent and replicated structure available in RabbitMQ version 3.9 and later) into VMware Tanzu Greenplum.

-You can use the gpsscli utility to load RabbitMQ data/messages into VMware Greenplum.
+You can use the gpsscli utility to load RabbitMQ data/messages into Tanzu Greenplum.
 The GPSS server, gpss, is a RabbitMQ consumer.
-It ingests streaming data from a single RabbitMQ queue or stream using VMware Greenplum readable external tables to transform and insert or update the data into a target Greenplum table.
+It ingests streaming data from a single RabbitMQ queue or stream using Tanzu Greenplum readable external tables to transform and insert or update the data into a target Greenplum table.
 You identify the RabbitMQ server, queue or stream name, virtual host, data format, and the Greenplum connection options and target table definition in a YAML-formatted load configuration file that you provide to the utility.

 Load Procedure